microsoft/BotBuilder-Samples/Node/blog-LUISActionBinding/README.md

 ````
 User: Please change my check-in date to tomorrow
-Bot: Ok, I changed the check-in date to tomorrow                -- This triggered the `ChangeHotelCheckin` intent which should run in the context of the `FindHotel` action (so main action also is instanced)
+Bot: Ok, I changed the check-in date to tomorrow                -- This triggered the `ChangeHotelCheckin` intent which should run in the context of the `HotelReservation` action (so main action also is instanced)
-Bot: I changed you reservation in Madrid from 03/25 to 03/27    -- The required parameters of the main context are iterated until it can call the action fulfillment
+Bot: I changed your reservation in Madrid from 03/25 to 03/27   -- The required parameters of the main context are iterated until it can call the action fulfillment
 ````

 The framework also provides, within this scenario, a callback that you can use to hydrate or re-create the parent contexts for the action you are starting.
 So, for example, in case you have a booking system and you want to change a parameter within a 'PerformBooking' reference (main intent), you can have a related intent 'PerformBookingCheckinChange' which runs in the context of the previous one and if the user already has a reservation you can hydrate the context back from the repository where you stored it (more details about this specific scenario through the document).